AlejandraVLG/phylogenetics-2025/README.md

 Welcome to the *Introduction to Phylogenetics* workshop

-This course provides a hands-on overview of molecular phylogenetics — from multiple sequence alignment to Bayesian inference with BEAST.
+This course provides a hands-on overview of molecular phylogenetics

 ---